-Office: Ben Shahn 129
+Office: Ben Shahn 118

 Phone: (973) 720-2503

-Office Hours: MW 12:30 – 2:00 Or By Appointment
+Office Hours: By Appointment

-Area Specialization: Art History: Pre-Columbian Art, Asian Art, Silk Road Art
+Area Specialization: Area Specialization: Art History: Pre-Columbian Art, Asian Art, Silk Road Art

 Professor Zhang’s research interests deal with comparative studies between Pre-Columbian American cultures and Asian cultures, and Silk Road art traditions.
 She has published scholarly articles in ancient American ritual arts and writing systems, issues of early relationships between India and China, Central Asia and China, and Iran and China.
 Her current research projects include an iconographical study on the newly discovered Olmec writing, a research on several newly discovered 4th-7th century carpets found in Chinese Central Asian region, and two long-term writing projects: a book manuscript on the comparisons between ancient Americas and Asia, and another book manuscript on the Maya civilization.
 Professor Zhang was twice awarded a NEH grant; one allowed her to travel to Mesoamerica to study the Maya world, and the other granted her to study Silk Road topics at East-West Center in Honolulu, Hawaii.
 She was awarded for the year of 2014-2015 US Fulbright Scholar Regional Research grant to conduct researches in Central and South Asia.

 Prof. Zhang writes in both English and Chinese.
 Those interested can find her blog with this link: http://silkworms-silkworm.blogspot.com